-Gifford and colleagues also have started a follow-up campaign, “See Something Say Something,” to correct misinformation.
-“If you hear something inaccurate, speak up,” he said.
-“So that people are making the best decisions on the information out there.”
+Gifford and colleagues also have started a follow-up campaign, “See Something, Say Something,” to correct misinformation.
+“If you hear something inaccurate, speak up so that people are making the best decisions on the information out there,” Gifford says.

-Successes should be celebrated by reminding all staff of the benefits of getting vaccinated after someone is immunized.
+Successes should be celebrated by reminding all staff of the benefits of taking the vaccine after someone is immunized.
 “It’s not just about protecting you and protecting your family, which are two important messages,” he said.
 “It’s about protecting your residents.
 It’s about getting back to normal, being able to visit families, going out and doing the activities we have been all restricted from doing.
 I think those are messages that really resonated very well.”